fetchai/docs-archived/docs/i_nets/quickstart-aw1.md

 You have to complete a few steps as listed below:

-1. Join our discord channel [here](https://discord.gg/TdRhuE).
+1. Join our discord channel <a href="https://discord.gg/UDzpBFa" target="_blank">here</a>.
 This allows you to ask questions throughout AW-1 and engage with the Fetch.ai developers.

 2. Download and install the AEA (Autonomous Economic Agent) Framework including its CLI on your own machine.
 There are two ways to do this: